People walking along the Canal Grande waterfront in Trieste, Italy

 Trieste Travel Guide: Italy's Edge City on the Adriatic

-Trieste travel guide — the Habsburg port city at Italy's northeastern edge, with the finest coffee culture, Miramare Castle, and Central European character.
+Trieste travel guide — Habsburg port city on Italy's northeastern edge, with superb coffee culture, Miramare Castle, and Central European character.

 Guides for Trieste